 For example, her study of place extends far beyond just the play’s setting.

 It also includes research into the town or city the play’s located in, where that might be positioned in terms of other major hubs, and even the overall socio-political circumstances of the country itself.

 Equally as important is the concept of time.
-Beyond simply time of day, Mitchell explores time in terms of historical context, political context and how the passing of time shapes the action.
+Beyond simply time of day, Mitchell explores historical context, political context and how the passing of time shapes each scene.

 Traditionally, this has been considered the actor’s domain but Mitchell insists it’s also a directorial task.

 Which is then discussed and negotiated with the actors in rehearsals.